-Has massive bronze doors which were designed by Lorenzo Ghiberti, is also one of Florence's oldest buildings, which is located in the Piazza San Giovanni next to the Duomo the Bell tower (Giotto's).
+Baptistery with their massive bronze doors, designed by Lorenzo Ghiberti, is also one of Florence's oldest buildings, which is located in the Piazza San Giovanni next to the Duomo the Bell tower (Giotto's).

-The Pitti Palace was built in the (15th-century), is the largest building in Florence (palace), and was home to the Medici family. the actual Grounds cover more than three hectares and was built for the banker Luca Pitti (by Brunelleschi) towards the 15th Century. it is now home to the Costume museum and many pieces of art and furniture.
-The palatina Gallery, the Silver Museum. the gallery of Modern art and the Little palace of the Cavaliers, then you will also find the Porcelain Museum and costume Gallery.
+The Pitti Palace was built in the (15th-century), is the largest building in Florence (palace), and was home to the Medici family.
+The actual Grounds cover more than three hectares built for the banker Luca Pitti (by Brunelleschi) towards the 15th Century.
+It is now home to the Costume museum and many pieces of art and furniture.
+The palatine Gallery, the Silver Museum.
+The gallery of Modern art and the little palace of the Cavaliers, then you will also find the Porcelain Museum and costume Gallery.

-The Uffizi Considered one of the world’s great museums, the Uffizi is home to many of the best art works in time, the Uffizi palace was built in the 16th century by Giorgio Vasari, which he did not complete, but after his death the completion was done by the architects Alfonso Parigi and Bernardo Buontalenti.
+The Uffizi Museum Considered one of the world’s great museums, the Uffizi is home to many of the best art works in time, Giorgio Vasari, which he did not complete, built the Uffizi palace in the 16th century but after his death, the architects Alfonso Parigi and Bernardo Buontalenti finished the work.
 Located in Piazza della Signoria its follows down the Arno River to the palazzo Vecchio (by the footbridge).
 The actual Uffizi holds thousands of masterpieces from the great Italian artists from the 13th Century up until the 18th Century.
 Names like Giotto, Angelico, Botticelli, Caravaggio, Rembrandt, Durer, Goya, and the Vasari wing and many other rooms that hold the most important collection of art in the world.

-National Bargello Museum Built in the 11th Century ( approx 1255) it has a large collection of sculptures from the Renaissance period and the with works by Michelangelo, Donatello, Giambologna and Cellini, and also there is a section on the collection of the Mannerist bronzes.
+Works by Michelangelo, Donatello, Giambologna and Cellini, and there is a section on the collection of the Mannerist bronzes.